What Are ACH Payments and How Do ACH Transactions Work?

 What is an ACH payment?

-ACH stands for Automated Clearing House, a U.S. financial network used for electronic payments and money transfers.
-Also known as “direct payments,” ACH payments are a way to transfer money from one bank account to another without using paper checks, credit card networks, wire transfers, or cash.
+ACH stands for Automated Clearing House, a U.S. financial network for electronic payments and money transfers.
+Also known as direct payments, ACH payments are a way to transfer money from one bank account to another without using check payments, credit card networks, wire transfers, or cash.

 As a consumer, it’s likely you’re already familiar with ACH payments, even though you might not be aware of the jargon.
 If you pay your bills electronically (instead of writing a check or entering a credit card number) or receive direct deposit from your employer, the ACH network is probably at work.

-For businesses, ACH payments are a popular alternative to paper check and credit card payments.
-Because they’re electronic, ACH payments are faster and more reliable than checks, thereby helping to automate and streamline accounting.
-Generally, it also costs less to process an ACH transfer than a credit card payment or wire transfer.
+For businesses, ACH payments are a popular alternative to physical checks and credit card payments.
+Because they’re electronic, ACH payments are cost-effective, faster, and more reliable than checks, thereby helping to automate and streamline accounting.
+Generally, it costs less to process an ACH transfer than a credit card payment or wire transfer.
 If you’re a business that accepts recurring payments, the savings can be significant.

-What’s the difference between ACH payments, wire transfers, and EFT payments?
+What’s the difference between ACH payments, wire transfers, checks, and EFT payments?

 Examples of ACH payments

 There are two types of ACH payments.
 ACH debit transactions involve money being “pulled” from your account.
-ACH credit transactions let you “push” money to different banks (either your own or to others).
-Here are two examples of how they function in the wild.
+ACH credit transactions let you “push” money to different banks ( your own or others).
+Here are two examples of how they function in the wild:

 Direct deposit payroll